-Firstly, lets look for a moment why Google keep adapting their Algorithms.
+Firstly, lets look for a moment the role Google plays in marketing.

-As I understand it, its is because Google knows that when someone searches for something, they want high quality, authoritative information on that subject, so Google continually honing their systems to ensure that this is what is delivered.
-At the same time the want to keep low quality, irrelevant content out of the top listings.
+Google aims to deliver high quality, authoritative information on any given subject.
+So they are continually honing their systems to ensure that they achieve this.
+At the same time they want to keep low quality, irrelevant content out of the listings.